Breeding Alpacas: Part 6 (Cria Care Beyond The First Week)

 Microchipping is often done around weaning time and provides a humane, permanent way to identify each cria.
 It is essential for accurate record-keeping, helps prevent theft, and assists with tracking lineage.
 While it’s not a legal requirement for alpacas, many breeders find microchipping valuable for maintaining herd records and ensuring peace of mind.

-You can watch this video on how microchipping is done from The Alpaca Vet.
+You can watch this video by The Alpaca Vet demonstrating how microchipping is done.
 If you feel confident doing it yourself, you can purchase chips from Alpaca and Llama Care.
 Alternatively, if you’re not ready to do this yourself, you can arrange for your vet to carry out the procedure.

 After microchipping, check that the chip remains in place and ensure there is no discomfort to the cria.
 If you notice any signs of irritation or infection around the site, consult your vet.